What is the difference between synthetic Folic acid and natural folate in pregnancy (vitamin B9)?

 - Folate is required for the reduction of tiredness and fatigue

 - Folate plays a role in psychological function

-1. Food form folate provides all the patches of the ‘quilt' has the necessary co-factors such as fatty acids, proteins and enzymes.
-These act as teammates to help the nutrient to get to where it needs.
-Synthetic nutrients which are effectively an isolated nutrient without these co-factors e.g folic acid.
+- Food form folate ensures all the patches of the ‘quilt' have the necessary co-factors such as fatty acids, proteins and enzymes.
+These act as teammates to help the nutrient get to where it needs to be.
+Synthetic nutrients are effectively an isolated nutrient without these co-factors e.g folic acid.

 What is methylation?